chiasmod0n/chiasmodon/README.md

                         Search by password, only pro account.
   -ep ENDPOINT, --endpoint ENDPOINT
                         Search by url endpoint.
+  -s, --scan            scan the company domain (Related company, Clients, Employees, Company ASNs, Company Apps).
+  -sc SCAN_CLIENTS, --scan-clients SCAN_CLIENTS
+                        Run clients scan, default is yes, Ex: -sc no -se SCAN_EMPLOYEES, --scan-employees SCAN_EMPLOYEES
-  -C COUNTRY, --country COUNTRY
+                        Run employees scan, default is yes, Ex: -se no -C COUNTRY, --country COUNTRY
+                        sort result by country code default is all -A, --all             view all result using "like",this option work only with (-d or --domain),default is False -de, --domain-emails  only result for company "root" domain, this option work only with (-d or --domain), default is False -r, --related         Get related company domains,this option work only with (-d or --domain), default False -o OUTPUT, --output OUTPUT
-                        sort result by country code default is all -vt {cred,url,subdomain,email,password,username,app,endpoint,port}, --view-type {cred,url,subdomain,email,password,username,app,endpoint,port}
+                        filename to save the result -vt {cred,url,subdomain,email,password,username,app,endpoint,port}, --view-type {cred,url,subdomain,email,password,username,app,endpoint,port}
                         type view the result default is "cred".
-  -o OUTPUT, --output OUTPUT
-                        filename to save the result -ot {text,json,csv}, --output-type {text,json,csv}
+  -ot {text,json,csv}, --output-type {text,json,csv}
                         output format default is "text".
   --init INIT           set the api token.
-  -A, --all             view all result using "like",this option work only with (-d or --domain),default is False -de, --domain-emails  only result for company "root" domain, this option work only with (-d or --domain), default is False -T TIMEOUT, --timeout TIMEOUT
+  -T TIMEOUT, --timeout TIMEOUT
                         request timeout default is 60.
   -L LIMIT, --limit LIMIT